getify/foi-lang/formalization-work/Foi-Specification.md

 "Directly performs" means the function's own body contains a perform site (via `%` on an effect-kinded LHS, per §6.2, or via the `<::` sugar of §6.2.2) for the effect in question.
 Performs that occur only in callees are not direct; they belong to those callees' emit-edge declarations.

 Inline blocks are part of the enclosing function's own body.
 A comprehension block-operand (§3.10.9.2), a pipeline-RHS block, a match consequent, and a guarded-expression body are blocks, not functions: they carry no declared type, no `:over` clause, and no declaration surface of any kind.
 A perform site inside one is a direct perform of the function that lexically contains the block, and declares there.
 That a comprehension hook invokes the block does not make it a callee; a callee is a function value with its own declared surface, and a block has none.

-This parallels `:over` (§2.11), which likewise attaches only at function declarations while inline blocks capture from the enclosing scope implicitly.
+`:over` attaches only at function declarations on the same grounds, and for a match consequent, a guard-expression body, and a pipeline-RHS block the consequence is the same as it is here: the block captures from the enclosing scope implicitly and the enclosing declaration carries whatever must be declared.
+A comprehension block operand is the one position where the two rules diverge. §3.6.1 makes such a block a closure boundary and rejects a crossing reference to a mutable binding outright, because the comprehension's hook decides when the block runs.
+Effect attribution has no corresponding hazard -- a perform is attributed by *where it is written*, not by when it executes -- so it continues to attribute upward.

 A perform site at module top level -- inside a block or not -- has no enclosing function and therefore no emit-edge.
 Coverage (§6.13.4) applies to it independently of declaration.